Stefan-Horst/Reminders/README.md

 - `edit` id
   - you can directly edit the content text of the reminder, press enter to save it
 - `read` id
-  - marks a reminder as read so it does not pop up as due every time the program is started
+  - marks a reminder as read so it does not pop up as due every time the program is started; repeating reminders will instead be set to their next date and marked as unread again
 - `show` id / status startdate enddate / date / timespan
   - shows either the complete details of one reminder by id or a list of reminders defined by a date, between two dates or in a timespan from now
 - `search` terms